 Working with us will provide you with the peace of mind that we get it and we can offer you emotional support and clear recommendations on what will help.

-We help those helping families by offering social work supervision with a trauma recovery mindset.
+We help those helping families by offering social work supervision with a trauma recovery mindset and systemic lens.
 Professional wellbeing and family focussed.

-We are happy to provide our services to Local Authorities and organisations that would like to access our specialist assessments and support for families.
-We can offer consultations as a starting point.
+We are happy to provide our services to Local Authorities and organisations that would like to access our specialist assessments and support for families or, alternatively, their own assessments to support with waiting list numbers.

 We are unable to help support with immediate crisis and/or acute psychiatric or suicidal risk.
 For help you need to contact the emergency services, Samaritans, or 111 NHS if in the UK.
 Our sessions will be planned and we aren't immediately available in-between.